IgnacioGarcia198/RetrofitAndRoomSample/README.md

 # Android Basic Retrofit and Room Sample

 This is a simple implementation of Android Architecture Components: https://developer.android.com/topic/libraries/architecture/guide.html
-It is based on the one of Philippe Boisney: https://github.com/PhilippeBoisney/GithubArchitectureComponents although my approach is simpler without using Dagger nor ButterKnife.
+<br/>It is based on the one of <b>Philippe Boisney:</b> https://github.com/PhilippeBoisney/GithubArchitectureComponents
+although my approach is simpler without using Dagger nor ButterKnife.

 ## Getting Started